abhishek-mall/abhishek-mall/README.md

 ###

 <p align="left">
-✨ Creating bugs since **2013**<br>
+✨ Solving bugs since 2013<br>
-📚 I’m currently learning advanced generative AI techniques and deep probabilistic models<br>
+📚 I’m currently developing ML pipelines to handle petabytes of data. <br>
-🎯 Goals: Push the boundaries of computational nanoscale imaging and build AI tools that accelerate scientific discovery<br>
+🎯 Goals: Build AI tools that accelerate scientific discover.<br>
-🎲 Fun fact: I’ve processed **1.2 petabytes** of diffraction data to uncover viral structural dynamics
+🎲 Favourite Quote:  Programming is not about what you know, it's about what you can figure out.
 </p>

 ###